 Violinist Mark Gothoni started his musical training at the age of six at the Sibelius Academy in Helsinki and subsequently became a pupil of Ana Chumachenco in Munich.
 Additionally, he received important impulses from Shmuel Ashkenasi in Chicago and Sandor Vegh in Salzburg.

-He has been working also as concertmaster of the Zurich and Munich Chamber Orchestras and he leads the European Union Chamber Orchestra as its permanent guest conductor.
+He served as concertmaster of the Zurich and Munich Chamber Orchestras amongst others and in 2004-08 he was the leader and musical director of the European Union Chamber Orchestra.

 He is the first violinist of the Orpheus Quartet and member of the Mozart Piano Quartet, with which he records exclusively for the German label MDG – Dabringhaus&Grimm.

 As professor of violin at the University of the Arts Berlin he is giving master classes all over the world and he is head of the chamber music department of the Savonlinna Music Academy in Finland.